mesosphere/dcosdev/README.md

 export MINIO_HOST=<public-agent-ip>
 ```

+**Note:** All dcosdev commands have to run from the root of your project folder.

 dcosdev gives you the choice to create an operator services (sdk based) or basic services (marathon).

 ### operator services, aka sdk based service